johnpeart/johnpeart.github.io/src/posts/blogpost/2023-05-01-eurovision-first-listens.md

     It is however in the doomful final slot of the show, possibly sealing its fate to score badly from the outset.

 summing-up : |
-    There's a lot to like in this year's Eurovision Song Contest entries.
+    There’s a lot to like in this year’s Eurovision Song Contest entries.

     The qualifiers from the semi-finals are more unpredictable than ever.
-The jury votes will no longer happen following last year's vote rigging scandals, so it's all on the public vote.
+The jury votes will no longer happen following last year’s vote rigging scandals, so it’s all on the public vote.

     The first semi-final seems like the weaker of the two to me.
 I'd expect some weird selections from that crop, and some great songs to get knocked out from the second semi-final.

     As for some of my favourites: **Sweden** has, as usual, brought its A-game.
-A powerhouse anthem that will shake down the rafters of the M&S Bank Arena in Liverpool. **Austria** is a bit bonkers, but in the best possible way. **Denmark**'s entry is very much my vibe. **Poland** is set to bring the sexy. **Lithuania** is memorable and enchanting.
+A powerhouse anthem that will shake down the rafters of the M&S Bank Arena in Liverpool. **Austria** is a bit bonkers, but in the best possible way. **Denmark**’s entry is very much my vibe. **Poland** is set to bring the sexy. **Lithuania** is memorable and enchanting.
 And, for the second year in a row, I actually have some hope for our own chances, here in the **United Kingdom**.

     Wooden spoons go to **Romania**, **Croatia**, and **Finland**.

     But those are just my opinions.
-The beauty of Eurovision is that we all get an opinion; it's one of the biggest referenda you can take part in!
+The beauty of Eurovision is that we all get an opinion; it’s one of the biggest referenda you can take part in!
 Go find your Eurovibes, tune in and vote on 9, 11 and 13 May 2023 at 8:00pm on BBC One.

 ---

-It's the most wonderful time of the year!
+It’s the most wonderful time of the year!
 The largest music festival on Earth — the Eurovision Song Contest — is nearly here.

 This year the contest returns to the United Kingdom for the first time since 1998 on 9, 11 and 13 May.
-The city of Liverpool is hosting, on behalf of last year's winners, Ukraine.
+The city of Liverpool is hosting, on behalf of last year’s winners, Ukraine.

 Every year since 2015 I've shared my gut reactions on this blog for absolutely no reason other than to give me something fun to do.
 Well, here I am again.